Geographical distribution of Macedonian speakers: North Macedonia

 In North Macedonia, according to the 2002 census, among the country's total population of 2,022,547 people, 1,344,815 spoke Macedonian as a native tongue.
 The number of native speakers in the capital Skopje included 341,340 people.
 According to data from the census, speakers of Macedonian are the majority in all regions of North Macedonia, except the North-Western regions, which are predominantly populated by native speakers of Albanian.
 Macedonian is the native language of 70% of all inhabitants of the country.
 In addition to the Macedonian population, ethnic Albanians, Serbians, Romani, Turkish and Aromanians speak the language to various degrees as secondary speakers.

+American linguist Victor Friedman estimated there were 3.5 million speakers in 2001.
 The annual linguistic database Ethnologue estimated that there were 1,476,500 native speakers of Macedonian in 2016.
-American linguist Victor Friedman estimated there were 3.5 million speakers in 2001.

 Geographical region of Macedonia

 The areal span of Macedonian that was formed with the settlement of Slavic people to the Balkans covered the historico-geographical region of Macedonia until the beginning of the 20th century.
 This territory includes Vardar Macedonia – the territory corresponding to today's North Macedonia – and the bordering regions that were conquered by Albania (Mala Prespa and Gollobordë), Greece (Greek Macedonia; north region of current-day Greece) and Bulgaria (Pirin Macedonia; South-West region of current-day Bulgaria) after the Balkan Wars.
 Macedonian is predominantly spoken in Vardar Macedonia on the territory of North Macedonia.
 Speakers of Macedonian dialects of Bulgarian have a Bulgarian linguistic and national sense of identity and in Greece, following the Greek Civil War, the number of speakers decreased to a negligible number due to historical events and policies.

-There are significant discrepancies between the results of censuses and estimates of the number of Macedonians and speakers of Macedonian in North Macedonia's neighboring countries Albania, Greece and Bulgaria.
-The number of Macedonians in Albania, according to various estimates, is 120–350,000 people, in Greece – 200–250,000 and in Bulgaria – 250,000.
-According to the official census of 2011, the number of speakers of Macedonian in Albania is 4,443, and 1,404 in Bulgaria (2011).
+According to the official census of 2011, the number of speakers of Macedonian in Albania was 4,443, and 1,404 in Bulgaria (2011).
 The number of speakers of Macedonian in North Macedonia and regions and territories that are part of the historical region of Macedonia include: